SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: Introduction

 Based on this framework, we conduct an empirical study evaluating leading agent frameworks including \textit{OpenClaw} and \textit{GenericAgent}.
 The results reveal a striking \textbf{Evolutionary Bottleneck}.
-In static evaluation, both frameworks achieve a 100\% task success rate, yet their token consumption differs by approximately sevenfold in aggregate---OpenClaw consumes a total of 27,364K tokens across all tasks, while GenericAgent consumes only 3,918K tokens, with the gap reaching up to 31.2$\times$ on individual tasks.
-In sequential task analysis, GenericAgent exhibits genuine evolutionary characteristics: in the academic database retrieval task, its token consumption converges monotonically from 520K to 117K, reflecting the effective transformation of experience into low-cost execution strategies.
-OpenClaw, by contrast, displays the hallmarks of pseudo-evolution: token consumption fluctuates across sequential task variants, fails to form a stable convergence trajectory, and collapses entirely on certain sequential tasks.
+While the frameworks attain comparable success rates (85\%--96.7\%), their token consumption differs by an order of magnitude---on individual tasks, OpenClaw consumes up to 31.2$\times$ as many tokens as GenericAgent for the same task.
+More importantly, the two diverge sharply when the same task is executed repeatedly: GenericAgent exhibits genuine evolutionary characteristics, with its token consumption decreasing monotonically across repetitions (by roughly 68\% in our experiments) as experience is distilled into low-cost execution strategies.
+OpenClaw, by contrast, displays the hallmarks of pseudo-evolution: its token consumption barely decreases across repeated executions, fails to form a stable convergence trajectory, and even rises when unrelated tasks are interleaved, exposing the fragility of its reliance on shortcut memorization.
 This contrast demonstrates that success rate alone creates an illusion of capability, while the sequential convergence of token consumption is necessary to faithfully reveal an agent's evolutionary quality.

-The contributions of this work are three-fold: \begin{itemize} \item We are the first to present a formal definition of Self-Evolving Agents grounded in digital embodiment and continuous cross-task evolution.
-We formalize the Evolutionary Flywheel as the minimal sufficient architecture of the SEA, which for the first time provides a theoretically grounded criterion for distinguishing genuine evolution from pseudo-evolution, and characterizes two failure modes---distillation failure and retrieval failure.
+The contributions of this work are three-fold: \begin{itemize} \item We are the first to formalize the Self-Evolving Agent (SEA) from the perspective of digital embodiment and continuous cross-task evolution, and the first to introduce the Evolutionary Flywheel as its minimal sufficient architecture.
+This formalization, for the first time, provides a theoretically grounded criterion for distinguishing genuine evolution from pseudo-evolution, and characterizes two failure modes---distillation failure and retrieval failure.

 \item We introduce SEA-Eval, the first benchmark designed specifically for evaluating SEAs.
 We are the first to establish $SR$ and $T$ as a Flywheel-grounded metric system, which jointly covers two evaluation dimensions (intra-task execution reliability and long-term evolutionary performance).
 The accompanying dataset comprises 32 atomic tasks organized across three difficulty tiers and systematically composed into three types of sequential evaluation units, providing sufficient coverage and task diversity to support precise and comprehensive evaluation.